Close Menu

 Bank and business loans are the most traditional way for a startup to raise debt.
 However, such loans might not be viable for all startups due to limited revenue, lack of securities, and missing profitability.
 In Germany, only 12.8% of the startups use this financing source.

-Term Loan
+Term loan

 A loan with fixed repayment terms and interest rates provides predictability but locks the company into the loan for several years.
 They can be suitable for startups with stable and very certain revenue growth.

-Government Grants
+Government grants

 Loans provided by governments or institutions are typically for R&D projects.
 Favor startups with close ties to science or innovation.

-Key considerations before pursuing startup loans
+Key considerations before pursuing a startup loan

-Startup loans can offer valuable financing options for young companies.
+A startup loan can offer valuable financing options for young companies.
 However, founders should carefully consider a few things.

 Understanding debt